Inventory Tracking Guide

-Below showcases the ‘Inventory Summary’ page which visually shows historical inventory levels and how much inventory is remaining at each distribution center:
+Below showcases the ‘Inventory Summary’ page which visually shows historical inventory levels and how much inventory is remaining at each distribution centre:

-You can check real-time inventory levels at each fulfillment center at any time and set automatic reorder levels, so you are notified when stock is running low.
+You can check real-time inventory levels at each fulfilment centre at any time and set automatic reorder levels, so you are notified when stock is running low.
 This helps take the guesswork out of the inventory reordering process.

 3. Convenient locations

-ShipBob has fulfillment centers in Australia and across the globe, and lets ecommerce merchants store inventory in multiple locations.
+ShipBob has fulfilment centres in some of the largest cities and regions across the United States and lets ecommerce merchants store inventory in multiple locations.

-This helps ensure customers get their orders delivered faster by reducing the distance between the fulfillment center and delivery address.
+This helps ensure customers get their orders delivered faster by reducing the distance between the fulfilment centre and delivery address.

 This also reduces the total shipping cost on your end and can help keeps costs down for customers.

-Each time an order is placed on your online store, ShipBob’s software will automatically choose the fulfillment center closest to the end customer to draw inventory and ship the order.
+Each time an order is placed on your online store, ShipBob’s software will automatically choose the fulfilment centre closest to the end customer to draw inventory and ship the order.